robert-stevenson-1/NUX-BLE-MIDI-Controller/README.md

 # Disclaimer and Questions
 - This project was developed using the PlatformIO Extension for VSCode, as a result I have not converted or check compatibility with the Arduino IDE (This will be address at some point in the future)
 - I am currently working on this in my free time, so whilst I will be working on this project when I can it means that updates will not be as frequent as I would like them to be.
-- Instructions and guide to make you own project will come in time for those how are less familiar with Electronics and Microcontroller programming
+- Instructions and guide to make you own controller will come in time for those how are less familiar with Electronics and Microcontroller programming

 # Libraries
 The Libraries used in the project: